 Forehead Lift Surgery

-• Anatomically short eyebrow-to-eye distance
+• Anatomically short brow-to-eye distance

 Surgical Technique

-In this technique:
+Key features of this technique:

 Aesthetic Benefits of Forehead Lift